ers6/ers6.github.io/_projects/Homework-10.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/mouse_over_map.json" style="width: 100%"></vegachart>

-this is where my write up for this will go...........

 # Dashboard of All Bigfoot Sightings in Latitude and Longitude Ranges Over Time

 <vegachart schema-url="{{ site.baseurl }}/assets/json/scatter_driver.json" style="width: 100%"></vegachart>

-this is where my write up for this will go...........

 ## Search The Data & Methods